Equip a lab for Jappineh Village Health Centre

 By having a fully equipped laboratory on site, staffed by a trained lab technician.
 Patients will no longer have to travel in order to have routine blood tests.
-Installing a solar fridge will also enable us to store vaccines, such as tetanus, for emergency administration and keep other medicines at optimum temperatures for longer shelf life.
+We plan to add an X-Ray machine to the equipment already in the Health Centre.

-To improve access to diagnostic facillities and outcomes for seriously ill patients.
+To improve access to diagnostic facilities and outcomes for seriously ill patients.